kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 750px
 	:scale: 60

-	A cube plot, showing the hand-calculations for the main effects.
+	A cube plot, showing the hand calculations for the main effects

 This visual summary is a very effective method of seeing how the system responds to the two variables.
 We can see the gradients in the system and the likely region where we can perform the next experiments to improve the bioreactor's conversion.

-The following surface plot illustrates the true, but unknown surface, from which our measurements are taken: notice the slight curvature on the edges of each face.
+The following surface plot illustrates the true, but unknown, surface from which our measurements are taken.
+Notice the slight curvature on the edges of each face.
 The main effects estimated above are a linear approximation of the conversion over the region spanned by the factorial.

 	.. image:: ../figures/doe/factorial-two-level-surface-example-cropped.png
 		:align: left
 		:width: 750px
 		:scale: 50

-There is an :ref:`alternative way to visualize these main effects <DOE-fig-Interaction-plot-example>`.
+An :index:`interaction plot` is an :ref:`alternative way to visualize these main effects <DOE-fig-Interaction-plot-example>`.
 Use this method when you don't have computer software to draw the surfaces.
-(We saw this earlier in the :ref:`visualization section <SECTION-data-visualization>`).
-It is called an :index:`interaction plot`, which we discuss more in the next section.
+[We saw this earlier in the :ref:`visualization section <SECTION-data-visualization>`].
+We will discuss interaction plots more in the next section.

 	.. _DOE-fig-Interaction-plot-example:
 	.. figure:: ../figures/doe/factorial-two-level-line-plot.png